Clear the Counter Pile With a Tickler File

 1. Smog Check Form

-It’s October 10th, and your husband hands you a form from the Department of Motor Vehicles, indicating that your registration this year requires a smog check.
+It’s October 10th, and you get a form from the Department of Motor Vehicles, indicating that your registration this year requires a smog check.
 The smog check can be done during October or November, but the registration is due on December 12th.

-Normally, we’d just stick something like that in “the pile” and hope we remember to get that smog check done in time.
-And then in January, when we get pulled over by a police officer who’s wondering why our car hasn’t been registered, we plead, “I’m sorry, but have you seen my kitchen counter?
-I’ll get it done today . . .
-I promise!”
+Normally, we’d just stick something like this in “the pile” and hope we remember to get that smog check done in time.
+Then in January, when we get pulled over by a police officer who’s wondering why our car hasn’t been registered, we plead, “I’m sorry, but have you seen my kitchen counter?
+I’ll get it done today, promise!”

 (We’re not going to do that anymore.)